navatharaagi/AWS-SysOps-Docs/README.md

     - Not using enhanced networking features
   - We can check network performance with `iperf3`
     - [https://github.com/esnet/iperf]
--VPCs can use VPC Peering to create a reliable connection
+  - VPCs can use VPC Peering to create a reliable connection
-    -No single point of failure for communication or bandwidth bottlenecks
+    - No single point of failure for communication or bandwidth bottlenecks
 1. Create two EC2 instances on AWS
 2. Install iperf3 to each instance
 3. Start the iperf3 server on one instance
-4. Run an iperf3 test from the other instance -EC2—>launch an linux instance—>configure instance details—>No. of instances “2”—>Auto-assign Public IP—>Enable & leave remaining as it is—> SG with HTTP & SSH inbound custom rules—>download pem file—>name the created 2 instances.
+4. Run an iperf3 test from the other instance
+- EC2—>launch an linux instance—>configure instance details—>No. of instances “2”—>Auto-assign Public IP—>Enable & leave remaining as it is—> SG with HTTP & SSH inbound custom rules—>download pem file—>name the created 2 instances.
--Select one running instance & connect to it through ssh.
+- Select one running instance & connect to it through ssh.
 [ec2@user…]$ sudo yum  - -enablerepo=epel  install iperf  iperf3 /*to install iperf3
 [ec2@user…]$ sudo iperf3  -s  -p 80  /* for server listening on port 80
 -open another terminal window,